algorithm-archivists/algorithm-archive/contents/box_muller/box_muller_rejection.md

 | Polar with replacement    | $$433.644 \pm 2.64$$ms | NA                     |

 These were run with an Nvidia GTX 970 GPU and a Ryzen 3700X 16 core CPU.
-For those interested, the code is in Julia using the KernelAbstractions.jl package for parallelization.
+For those interested, the code can be found below.
 For these benchmarks, we used Julia's inbuilt benchmarking suite from `BenchmarkTools`, making sure to sync the GPU kernels with `CUDA.@sync`.
 We also ran with $$4096^2$$ input points.
-The full script can be found below.

 Here, we see an interesting divergence in the results.
 On the CPU, the polar method is *always* faster, but on the GPU, both methods are comparable.